 We assessed our research collaboration with Kyorin in accordance with Topic 606 and concluded that Kyorin is a customer.
 We identified the following performance obligations under the Kyorin Agreement: 1) the license of ATYR1923 for ILDs in Japan; and 2) free clinical trial material for Kyorin's Phase 1 clinical trial.
 The \$8.0 million upfront payment received from Kyorin is non-refundable and non-creditable and is considered fixed consideration.
 We determined that the relative stand-alone selling price was \$7.9 million when the license was delivered to Kyorin in January 2020.
 We determined that the relative standalone selling price was \$0.1 million for the free clinical trial material delivered to Kyorin in June 2020, using the "expected cost plus a margin" approach.
-For the three months and six months ended June 30, 2020, we recognized \$0.1 million and \$8.0 million as license revenue under the Kyorin Agreement.
+For the three months ended September 30, 2020, there were no activities that triggered additional license or milestone revenue.
+For the nine months ended September 30, 2020, we recognized \$8.0 million as license revenue for the upfront payment.